UK Immigration Rules

 You must provide specified documents with your application as UKVI will not use any evidence sent in after they have made a decision.
 Furthermore, the UKVI will not contact you if you do not send the correct documents.
 If you fail to send the correct documents your visa may be refused.

-For further details on how to apply for a Tier 4 Student Migrant visa, please see the UKVI Tier 4 of the Points Based System - Policy Guidance for full details of documents required.
+For further details on how to apply for a Tier 4 visa, please see the UKVI Tier 4 of the Points Based System - Policy Guidance.

 Credibility interviews are part of the Tier 4 visa application process.
-They are used by UK Visas & Immigration (UKVI) to make sure that a student’s reasons for studying in the UK are genuine.
+They are used by the Home Office to make sure that a student’s reasons for studying in the UK are genuine.
 Failure to attend a credibility interview without a reasonable explanation being given will result in your visa being refused.

 How does it work?